Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 SwDataDefProp
 s

-#@SECTION: 0..1 aggr This allows denote instance and access speciﬁc
+0..1 aggr This allows denote instance and access speciﬁc

 aggr Refernce to the accessed calibration parameter.